Mirsad Abdagić Kike

-Mirsad Abdagić (Sarajevo, 1958), also known as Kike Budalike, is a Bosnian television host and actor.
-He was nominated by the National and University Library of Bosnia and Herzegovina for the most significant award for children’s literature.
+Mirsad Abdagić (born 1958 in Sarajevo), also known as Kike Budalike, is a Bosnian television host and actor.
+He was nominated by the National and University Library of Bosnia and Herzegovina for the most significant award for children's literature.

 Biography

-Musician, radio and TV host, children’s poet, trash artist, and the first honorary ambassador of the “Little Ambassadors of Peace” (International League of Humanists, 2002).
+Musician, radio and TV host, children's poet, trash artist, and the first honorary ambassador of the "Little Ambassadors of Peace" (International League of Humanists, 2002).
 Author of numerous radio and TV shows and multimedia projects intended for children.
 He is the recipient of several important awards for best radio and TV host, athlete, and humanitarian, as well as for the promotion of music for children and youth.
-In 2016 the National and University Library of Bosnia and Herzegovina nominated Abdagić for the most significant award for children’s literature.
+In 2016 the National and University Library of Bosnia and Herzegovina nominated Abdagić for the most significant award for children's literature.